-When most people think of careers in metal fabrication and manufacturing, they tend to focus on positions like machinist or welder.
+When most people think of careers in precision sheet metal fabrication and manufacturing, they tend to focus on positions like machinist or welder.
 But there are many jobs that have nothing to do with machine operation or physically fabricating end products in some way.
 In the past, we’ve discussed the impact and importance of positions in industrial engineering, welding and quality assurance.
-This week, we’ll take a closer look at what quality control specialists do.
+This week, we’ll take a closer look at the responsbilities of quality control specialists in fabrication environments.

 What Does a Quality Control (QC) Specialist Do?